-While there are limitations to our estimate of the future impact of the various credit administration practices changes we have implemented, absent the effect of any mitigating measures, we expect that the credit administration practices described above, including the changes we implemented in 2021, will accelerate periodic defaults and could increase periodic defaults in our Private Education Loan held for investment portfolio by approximately 10.1 percent to 16.6 percent.
-Among the measures that we have implemented and may modify further and expect may partly offset or moderate any acceleration of or increase in defaults will be greater focus on the risk assessment process to ensure borrowers are mapped to the appropriate program, better utilization of existing loss mitigation programs (e.g., GRP and rate modifications), and the use of a program offering short-term payment reductions (permitting interest-only payments for up to six months) for certain early-stage delinquencies.
+While there are limitations to our estimate of the future impact of the various credit administration practices changes we have implemented, we expect that the credit administration practices described above, including the changes we implemented in 2021, will accelerate periodic defaults and will increase periodic defaults in our Private Education Loan held for investment portfolio.
+For 2021, we increased our allowance for credit losses as a result of the new credit administration practices.
+In the fourth quarter of 2022, we further increased our allowance for credit losses to reflect higher expected future periodic defaults in both the near term (reasonable and supportable period) and long term.
+This change reflects our estimate that the elevated default rates experienced in the latter half of 2022 will continue into 2023 and then decline over time.
+Among the measures that we have implemented and may modify further and expect may partly offset or moderate any acceleration of or increase in defaults will be greater focus on the risk assessment process to ensure borrowers are mapped to the appropriate program, better utilization of existing loss mitigation programs (e.g., GRP and rate modifications), the use of a program offering short-term payment reductions (permitting interest-only payments for up to six months) for certain early-stage delinquencies, and implementation of potential new risk mitigation and collection strategies.

 The full impact of these changes to our collections practices described above will only be realized over the long term.
-When we calculated the allowance for credit losses under CECL at December 31, 2021, our loan loss reserves were significantly impacted because we expect the life of loan defaults on our overall Private Education Loan portfolio to increase, in part as a result of the changes to our credit administration practices described above.
+When we calculated the allowance for credit losses under CECL at December 31, 2022, our loan loss reserves were significantly affected because we expect the life of loan defaults on our overall Private Education Loan portfolio to increase, in part as a result of the changes to our credit administration practices described above.
 We expect to learn more about how our borrowers are reacting to these changes to credit administration practices and, as we analyze such reactions, we will continue to refine our estimates of the impact of those changes on our allowance for credit losses.